WordPress/gutenberg/platform-docs/docs/intro.md

 # Getting Started

-Let's discover **Gutenberg as a Platform in less than 10 minutes**.
+Let's discover how to use the **Gutenberg Block Editor** to build your own block editor in less than 10 minutes**.

 ## What you'll need